U.S. wholesale inventories rise more than expected

 The Commerce Department said on Friday wholesale inventories rose 0.5 percent in August, the biggest increase since January.
 The government also said inventories rose more than initially estimated in July.

-Gross domestic product expanded at a 2.5 percent annual pace in the April-June period, and most analysts expect a significant slowdown in the third quarter when a government shutdown left hundreds of thousands of people out of work for weeks.
+Gross domestic product expanded at a 2.5 percent annual pace in the April-June period, and most analysts expect a significant slowdown in the third quarter.
+A government shutdown that left hundreds of thousands of people out of work for weeks this month is expected to make the fourth quarter even weaker.

 Economists expect the pace of inventory accumulation to slow a bit in the July-September quarter after consumer spending moderated in the previous quarter.